ChimeHQ/Neon/README.md

 [![Platforms][platforms badge]][platforms]

 # Neon
-A system for working with language syntax.
+A Swift library for highlighting, indenting, and querying the structure of language syntax.

 Neon aims to provide facilities for highlighting, indenting, and querying the structure of language text in a performant way.
 It is based on [tree-sitter](https://tree-sitter.github.io/tree-sitter/), via [SwiftTreeSitter](https://github.com/ChimeHQ/SwiftTreeSitter).